GENI-NSF/geni-tools/README-stitching.txt

 As with Omni errors, when reporting problems please include as much detail as possible:
  - Attach the stitcher debug logs found by default in `stitcher.log`
+  - If you cannot send us this file, please send:
    - `python src/omni.py --version`
    - The exact commandline you used to invoke stitcher
+   - At least the last few lines of your call to stitcher, and all the logs if possible
  - The request RSpec you used with stitcher
- - At least the last few lines of your call to stitcher, and all the logs if possible
  - The resulting manifest RSpec if the script succeeded
  - Listing of any new rspec or other files created in `/tmp` and your current working directory (or your custom directory from `--fileDir`)